JerryBeGood/Press-Review-AI/.ai/prd.md

 - ID: PRSR-011
 - Title: Editing a scheduled press release
-- Description: As a user, I want to be able to edit the topic and schedule of an existing press release.
+- Description: As a logged-in user, I want to be able to edit the topic and schedule of an existing press release.
 - Acceptance criteria:
   - The edit form is pre-filled with the current press release data.
   - The topic change is subject to re-validation by an AI agent.